arikanev/digit_sequence_generator/README.md

 ## generate_numbers_sequence.py

 A script and API for generating and augmenting a sequence of digits based on a specified input list of digits.
 The purpose of this code is to aid in training classifiers and generative deep-learning models.

+`generate_numbers_sequence.py` is a semi-vectorized implementation:

+* Time is saved by vectorizing the method to generate an image.
+* Space is saved by recomputing the method to generate an image for every digit in an input list.

 <br/><br>

 ## Set-up